intesar/SampleDockerVolumePlugin/README.md

 * API produces "application/vnd.docker.plugins.v1.2+json"

-## 5 Recommendations/Learnings.
+## Improvement Suggestions.
   * How unix-socket based approach is going to work on Windows?
   * Any repository created using hub/UI is tagged as image repository and pushing a plugin to this repo won't work.
   * TLS support for unix-sockets.
-  * Volume create for duplicate volume name doesn't fail (bug) [https://github.com/docker/docker/issues/31407].
+  * Volume create for duplicate volume name doesn't fail [bug] (https://github.com/docker/docker/issues/31407).
   * Docker expects plugin to remember how many containers are using volume.
-I'm not sure how this will work in cases of docker crashes/restarts.
+It's better docker sends some sort of flag for this.
   * No better way of managing senstive information (credentails) in plugins.
+You might argue that you can pass sensitve infor as opts, this doesn't work because docker inspect will keep showing this info to the consumer.